termux/termux-packages/README.md

 * Install the Android NDK, version r10e, at `$HOME/lib/android-ndk`.
 Override this by setting the environment variable `$NDK` to point at another location.

+Alternatively a Dockerfile is provided which sets up a pristine image suitable for building packages.
+To build the docker image, run the following command:

+    docker build --rm=true -t termux .

+After build is successful, you can open an interactive prompt inside the container using:

+    docker run --rm=true -ti termux /bin/bash

 Building a package
 ==================